 The section on charting above identifies options that involve filtering data that may result in a presentation that differs from the S-52 and S-101 on board standards.
 Careful consideration should be given to the suppression of data to ensure that this does not impact on safety and the interpretation of potential navigational dangers of which the VTS Operator should be aware.

-For general safety purposes the VTS provider may authorise transmission of track data to users.
-Any track data selected for transmission should be clearly identified on the display.

 Track Fusion and Correlation

 Correlation between sensor information needs to be considered.
 Systems may be capable of automating the correlation process and it may be appropriate to indicate on, or adjacent to, the display the source(s) of information being presented.
 Signals may be lost and consideration should be given to the presentation of the elapsed time since the loss occurred and any automatic change between sensors.

-Where a VTS has the ability to integrate data from one or more other sources of information for tracking a vessel, means should be provided to enable the track sources to be correlated or de-correlated as necessary.
+Where a VTS has the ability to integrate data from one or more other sources of information for tracking a vessel, means should be provided to display the data of the contributing sensors.

-In addition, AIS specifies the provision of short safety related messages, despite this provision not being included in the standard GMDSS radio-communication, and it is important that a method is identified to draw the attention of the VTS operator to the receipt of such a message.
-However, use of AIS short safety-related messages is generally discouraged for alerting.

 In addition, it is recommended that the terminology used for alerts (alarm, warning and caution) reflects the maritime standards contained in IMO MSC.302(87) Adoption of Performance Standards for Bridge Alert Management unless particular local circumstances require otherwise.

 General Presentation

 Information superimposed on the VTS display should never obscure or cause any confusion with the display of vessel targets.
 With the amount of information available, there is a risk of information overload.
-The VTS provider should determine the information that is important to the type of service offered by a particular VTS.
+The VTS provider should determine that the information presented to VTS Personnel is adequate for the task at hand.

 When considering the display of information relating to the traffic image, the following matters should be taken into account:

-target identification - should clearly distinguish between the sensor device used (e.g. radar, AIS, RDF, dead-reckoned source or other data input);
+target identification - may distinguish between the sensor device used (e.g. radar, AIS, RDF, dead-reckoned source or other data input);

 operation and status of any information filter should be clearly indicated to the operator;